EyeInjectionSpecialist/Ocular-Injection-Training-Consulting/README.md

     <section id="about">
       <h2>About Me</h2>
       <p>
         With over a decade of hands-on expertise in ocular and auditory research, I offer specialized consulting and technical training in intraocular (intravitreal and subretinal) injection techniques for preclinical models.
-My background includes 11 years of in vivo research in mouse models, using therapeutics such as AAV-based gene therapies, bi-specific and single-chain antibodies, and CRISPR-Cas9 systems via dual AAV delivery.
-I also have extensive experience in mouse eye and cochlear dissections—skills I’ve used to support cutting-edge translational work in neuroimmunology and sensory system biology.
+My background includes 11 years of in vivo research in mouse models, using therapeutics such as AAV based gene therapies, bispecific and single-chain antibodies, and CRISPR-Cas9 systems via dual AAV delivery.
+I also have extensive experience in mouse eye and cochlear dissections skills I’ve used to support cutting edge translational work in neuroimmunology and sensory system biology.
       </p>
       <p>
-        Whether you're a university lab, biotech company, or training institution, I offer expert-led workshops, protocol development, and on-site or virtual training sessions designed to elevate your team’s precision and confidence in small-animal ocular procedures.
+        Whether you're a university lab, biotech company, or training institution, I offer expert led workshops, protocol development, and onsite or virtual training sessions designed to elevate your team’s precision and confidence in small animal ocular procedures.
       </p>
     </section>